 If you need help or want to adopt, email me at email@example.com

 I have always had a love for birds.
 One of my earliest memories is of a little blue parakeet landing on our roof.
 We adopted the lost budgie, and have had birds ever since.
-As an adult looking for a way to volunteer and give back, I interned at Farm Sanctuary and learned a lot about caring for birds in a sanctuary setting.
+As an adult looking for a way to volunteer and give back, I interned at Farm Sanctuary and learned about caring for birds in a sanctuary setting.
 Later, I began volunteering as a wildlife rehabilitator.
 One day I was given a fallen dove nest with a newly hatched chick - who I named Olive (and another egg about to hatch - her brother Trevor).
-Raising those two was a true challenge.
 While Trevor grew up perfectly healthy, Olive had lingering problems, and despite the efforts of a wonderful avian vet, we weren't able to save her.
 Olive's Place is named in her memory.

 As I continued to work with birds, I recognized a gaping hole in the animal rescue community.
 While dogs and cats have many shelters and resources, birds have far fewer options.
-Furthermore, pigeons (and doves) are generally excluded from parrot-centered bird rescues, and as they are not all native, they don't necessarily fall under "wildlife" rescue.
+Pigeons and doves are usually excluded from parrot-centered bird rescues, and as they are not all native, they don't necessarily fall under "wildlife" rescue.
 Farmed animal sanctuaries don't generally include them either.
-With these observations, and inspiration from Palomacy (a dove and pigeon advocacy and rescue group based in San Fransisco), I decided that this was my niche.
-Around this time, I was preparing to move, and a fellow wildlife rehabber asked me to take her 6 pigeons when she moved cross-country, and Olive's Place was hatched.
+I found my niche, and Olive's Place was hatched.

 In 2014, we began renovating an existing shed.
 We moved several tons of soil and built two aviaries connected to the building.
-We are grateful for a grant from the Microsanctuary Movement, which allowed us to make additional improvements.
-We have repaired the floors and covered them in linoleum.
-While I would certainly do the project differently if I had the luxury to plan and build from scratch, this solution was practical and should serve us well for quite some time.
+We are grateful for grants from the Microsanctuary Movement, which allowed us to make additional improvements and build a third aviary.
+We are always looking for great homes for our sanctuary birds - pigeons and doves make great companions.